Jon Morgan

 After choosing your business name, the next step is to file a DBA application with your state's Secretary of State office (or whatever county agency oversees businesses in your state).

-This document simply confirms the existence of your small business and its trade name, as well as some basic information about your company, such as the company's address and contact information.
+I filed a number of these and found that the document simply confirms the existence of a small business and its trade name, as well as some basic information about the company, such as the company's address and contact information.

 Before starting the DBA filing process, gather the required documents and information.